w3f/polkadot-wiki-old/docs/polkadot/node/guides/how-to-set-up-secure-validate.md

 # Secure Validator Setup Guide

-This article is based on the [polkadot-secure-validator](https://github.com/w3f/polkadot-secure-validator) repository to write and assumes you have already set up a Polkadot / Kusama validator.
-If not, please go [here](https://guide.kusama.network/en/latest/try/validate/) first.
+The following article is based on the [polkadot-secure-validator](https://github.com/w3f/polkadot-secure-validator) repository and assumes you have already set up a Polkadot or Kusama validator.
+If do not have any validator set-up experience, please follow the guide [here](https://guide.kusama.network/en/latest/try/validate/) for an introductory tutorial first.

 In this guide, we will enhance the security of the validator by setting up public nodes, as well as configure a VPN to make your validator communicate only with the public nodes.